-Making the best tasting Southern Fried Chicken is a learning curve, it’s one that you practice with a great recipe till you perfect it.
-Once you perfect your method and recipe combined with using o quality chicken cuts, it’s like winning over the universe.
-The Sun, moon, and stars align and there’s no stopping you.
+Making the best tasting Southern Fried Chicken is a learning curve, and it’s one that you practice with a great recipe until you perfect it.
+Once you improve your method and recipe combined with using only quality chicken cuts, it’s like winning over the universe.
+The Sun, moon, and stars align, and there’s no stopping you.

 Delicious Southern fried chicken starts with the bird.
-You can use a whole chicken and cut it into parts for frying, or just to save time, you can buy the parts your and your family enjoys.
-Just make sure you are buying all natural chicken instead of chicken that has been injected with chemicals, antibiotics, steroids, preservatives, or sodium water.
-We don’t need that kind of chicken negativity in our lives Y’all.
+You can use a whole chicken and cut it into parts for frying or to save time, and you can buy the parts you and your family enjoys.
+Just make sure you are buying all-natural chicken instead of chicken that has been injected with chemicals, antibiotics, steroids, preservatives, or sodium water.
+We don’t need that kind of chicken negativity in our lives, Y’all.

 To brine or not to brine?
-The answer is DEFINITY brine, trust me the flavor is wonderful and makes the fried chicken shockingly juicy.
-You can use several methods to brine your chicken, in the South, we commonly use buttermilk to brine chicken.
-You can opt to use a basic brine, cola brine, a pickle juice brine, or even a cider brine if you like and they are all deliciously flavorful.
+The answer is DEFINITY brine.
+Trust me, the flavor is terrific and makes the fried chicken shockingly juicy.
+You can use several methods to brine your chicken; in the South, we commonly use buttermilk to brine chicken.
+You can opt to use a basic brine, cola brine, a pickle juice brine, or even a cider brine if you like, and they are all deliciously flavorful.

 The easiest method I have found for breading fried chicken is placing the parts in a big brown paper sack filled with self-rising that has been seasoned with Kosher salt, lots of freshly ground black pepper, Cajun seasoning, paprika, garlic powder, and a hint of cayenne pepper; close the brown paper sack; shake it a few times, and then gently remove the pieces and shake off the excess flour before frying.

-If you want you can use your own method to bread the chicken but by far this is just the easiest way I have found to do ours and not have a huge clean up of unnecessary dishes.
-Also if you do not have a paper sack you can use gallon Ziploc bags.
+If you want, you can use your method to bread the chicken, but by far, this is just the most straightforward way I have found to do ours and not have a massive clean up of unnecessary dishes.
+Also, if you do not have a paper sack, you can use gallon Ziploc bags.

-- 8 serving pieces chicken, light or dark meat
+- Eight serving pieces chicken, light or dark meat

 - 2 cups buttermilk +more if needed